sigma-random/PrefSDK/README.md

 ====

 This repository contains the SDK for Portable Reverse Engineering Framework (PREF).
-The SDK is composted by Lua scripts and QML files that will be loaded and executed by PREF.
+The SDK is composed by Lua scripts and QML files that will be loaded and executed by PREF.

 SDK Features
 -----